wandgibaut/dct/README.md

 The *fields.json* file contains information regarding this codelet, including *name*, *timestep*, *inputs* and *outputs*.
 Here, inputs and outputs are lists with strutures containing *ip/port*, *name* and *type*, and represents each **Memory** which this codelet interacts.
 The second one *codelet.py*, represent the base script of the **Codelet** itself and it is up to the user to extend the base *Class* and implement the relevant code.
 Remember that the *proc* method is called in a loop, with a sleep of *timestep* seconds between each call.

-The *dct.py* file is a module with some the base Class (Codelet) and some commonly used functions.
+The *dct.py* file is a python module with some the base Class (PythonCodelet) and some commonly used functions.

 Finally, the memories folder should contain all simple **.json** files representing memories readed or writen through TCP communication.